Firefighting with a Distance-Based Restriction: Discussion and Open Problems

 Throughout this paper we have seen many upper bounds on $f_d(G,u)$ for fixed $G$ and $d$, and progress has been made towards establishing some lower bounds to complement them.
 Lower bounds are of particular interest in general, and especially for this game.
 The proofs of these lower bounds cannot make use of widely used tools like Fogarty's Hall-type condition~\cite{fogarty2003catching} as the firefighters' positions are no longer a sequence of arbitrary moves.
 The way that every move affects all moves that follow can make the problem of distance-restricted firefighting more difficult than the original game.

 Alongside these questions about lower bounds for particular graphs, there are also questions about the game in general.
-For example we initially wondered if every infinite, planar, $k$-regular, vertex-transitive graph would require $k$ firefighters to contain the fire when $d=1$.
-However if we consider $P_{-\infty,\infty}\:\square\:C_{n}$ for any $n \in \{3,4,5,\ldots\}$ (where $P_{-\infty,\infty}$ is an infinite path that stretches out in two directions), observe that two firefighters can contain the fire by starting far enough away from the fire along $P_{-\infty,\infty}$ in either direction and then forming a protective barrier in the form of two $n$-cycles.
-Moreover, for any vertex in the graph, the subgraph induced by the set of vertices within distance $\lfloor \frac{n-2}{2} \rfloor$ is isomorphic to the subgraph induced by the same process for any vertex in the square grid.
+For example we initially wondered if every infinite, planar\footnote{By planar here we mean every finite subgraph is planar.
+If we also require that the embedding in $\mathbb{R}^2$ has no accumulation points then the problem is still open.}, $k$-regular, vertex-transitive graph would require $k$ firefighters to contain the fire when $d=1$.
+However if we consider $P^{\mathbb{Z}}\:\square\:C^{n}$ for any $n \in \{3,4,5,\ldots\}$, observe that two firefighters can contain the fire by starting far enough away from the fire along $P^{\mathbb{Z}}$ in either direction and then forming a protective barrier in the form of two $n$-cycles.
+Moreover, for any vertex in the graph, the subgraph induced by the set of vertices within distance $\left\lfloor \frac{n-2}{2} \right\rfloor$ is isomorphic to the subgraph induced by the same process for any vertex in the infinite square grid.

 Another question we have is under which conditions $f_d(H,u) \leq f_d(G,u)$ for $H$ a subgraph of $G$ and $u \in V(H)$.
-We have seen that this does not hold in general, but if we restrict ourselves to the strong, square, hexagonal and our subdivided hexagonal grid as $G$ and $H$ then the property does hold.
+We have seen that this does not hold in general, but if we restrict ourselves to the strong, square, hexagonal and our subdivided infinite hexagonal grid as $G$ and $H$ then the property does hold.
 All these examples of the inequality not holding have to do with the fact that, unlike in the original model, the set of vertices the firefighters can eventually reach is reduced if the set of burnt vertices is a vertex cut.
 Due to this fact, the inequality likely involves the connectedness of both $G$ and $H$, potentially in relation to the degree of their vertices.
-For example, all of our grids except the subdivided hexagonal grid are $k$-regular and $k$-connected, but the subdivided hexagonal grid is not regular.
+For example, all of our grids except the subdivided infinite hexagonal grid are $k$-regular and $k$-connected, but the subdivided infinite hexagonal grid is not regular.
 So it is possible that $G$ and $H$ being $k$-regular and $k$-connected (for possibly different values of $k$) could imply that $f_d(H,u) \leq f_d(G,u)$, but a different condition than regularity would be needed for a full characterization.

+The final more general question we pose is how the behaviour of the game changes if we look at the game with an infinite value of $d$ while still maintaining that the firefighters not move through the fire.
+Certainly the results from Theorem~\ref{thm:arb_diff_2} and Theorem~\ref{thm:arb_diff} still hold, but the behaviour of the game in general could sit somewhere in between the original game and the distance-restricted game with finite $d$.

 We of course also have the conjectures we made through the paper which we reiterate here.

 \conja* \conjb* \conjc* \conjd*